stevecalla/weather-dashboard/README.md

 5. Collapse: Utilized Bootstrap to collapse (show/hide) the city search history.
 6. Validation: Uitilzed Bootstrap modal to validate input box input as well as for API errors.
 7. UV Index: The UV rating is color coded to represent low to extreme risk based on the
-8. APIs: Utilizes an API to get the latitude/longitude based on either city or zip code input (that's 2 different APIs... the first if a city is entered and the second if a zip code is entered) then based on the latitude/longitude a third API is used to retrieve the current and future weather.
+8. APIs: Utilizes an API to get the latitude/longitude based on either city or zip code input (that's 2 different APIs... the first if a city is entered and the second if a zip code is entered) then based on the latitude/longitude a third API is used to retrieve the weather forecast for today and 5 days forward.
 9. Spinner: A spinner visually indicates to the system is looking for data to fulfill the search request.
 10. Clear History: User can clear the entire history or by city which removes the history for the search history list and local storage respectively.
 11. Random City: On load generate the weather for a random city.
 Also allow the user to find a random city via a button.
+12. Local Storage: Used to maintain search history.

 ## Future Enhancements